Here’s what you need to tell your college-going kid about money management.

 Poor choices can make you regret later

 Well, this applies to almost everything!
 If you don’t choose wisely, you’re likely to repent later.
 When it comes to finances, you need to take your time and think wisely before making an investment or buying something big.
 Make your child understand the repercussions of making a wrong choice.
-This advice will help them with all other things in life and they will surely thank you one day.
+This advice will help them with all other things in life and they sure will thank you one day!

 There’s an app for money management

 Everyone likes using apps for various things as they simplify our life in many ways.
-Whether it’s grocery shopping, finding a house or looking for the best offers on your favourite brands; all you need to do is pick up your phone and download the app.
+Be it grocery shopping, finding a house or looking for the best offers on your favourite brands; all you need to do is pick up your phone and download the app.
 Since the ‘app-culture’ happens to be more popular with youngsters these days, your child might actually listen to you and use it.
 That might also mean buying them a good smartphone (just a heads up)!

 Being responsible can make a huge difference

+Be it finances or anything else, you need to make them understand the importance of taking up responsibilities.
+Soon, they’ll have to deal alone with the world and if they continue to be too dependent on you for making decisions and for money, it’s bound to get frustrating for you and them both!
 So, better do something about it when you actually have the time.
 Start small.
 Give them a target and ask them to save up for it.
 Or make them keep an account of the monthly grocery bills.
 This way, they’ll learn the importance of being a responsible grown-up, which is a great lesson!

 We hope that these pointers help you turn your ‘not-so-responsible’ college goer into a fully responsible, mature adult.
 If you think we missed a point or two, please comment below and let us know!